josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 - Did practical change occur without public acknowledgement?
 - Which decisions remained active after a rhetorical shift?

+### Neutrality And Silence

+- What did the institution mean by neutrality?
+- Was it protecting a fair process or preserving an existing outcome?
+- What material relationships continued during the period of silence?
+- Did international legal developments trigger a formal review?
+- What evidence would have been sufficient to change policy?
+- Was uncertainty explained publicly?
+- Were the limits on disclosure explained?
+- Did the institution protect open discussion while withholding judgment?
+- Or did it remain silent while disciplining people who raised the issue?
+- Who carried the legal, professional, financial, or reputational risk created by institutional uncertainty?
+- Was risk retained by the decision maker or transferred onto individuals?
+- What did the public reasonably infer from silence combined with continuing action?
+- Did government address the underlying policy question or primarily manage the people asking it?

+### Antisemitism, Opacity, And Collective Attribution

+- Did government clearly distinguish Jewish citizens from Israeli state policy?
+- Did reporting distinguish Jewish organisations from Jewish people generally?
+- Were defence, procurement, intelligence, diplomatic, and commercial explanations examined before influence was attributed to communal identity?
+- Did institutional secrecy create an avoidable explanatory vacuum?
+- What information could safely have been disclosed?
+- What independent scrutiny existed for information that remained classified?
+- Were Jewish citizens made to defend a policy they did not make?
+- Were Palestinian, Muslim, Arab, Black, or migrant communities treated as security risks because they challenged that policy?
+- Did government communications reduce or intensify collective attribution?
+- Was antisemitism addressed through evidence and education, or used to close legitimate scrutiny?
+- Did far-right actors exploit both antisemitic conspiracy and anti-Muslim threat narratives?
+- What could government have explained differently without compromising genuine security?

 ### Relationships And Influence

 - Which organisations received access?